onfido/onfido-sdk-ui/README.md

   - authorization
   - invalid token

-  This data can be used for debugging purpose.
+  This data can be used for debugging purposes.

 ```javascript
 {